ahmeddsamii/WeatherWise/README.md

 ## Installation

-To use the Food Planner Android App, you can download the APK file from the [releases page](https://fastupload.io/19786651bc5829cd) and install it on your Android device.
+To use the Weather Android App, you can download the APK file from the [releases page](https://fastupload.io/19786651bc5829cd) and install it on your Android device.